Jopinson/stock-analysis/README.md

 ![RefactoredStocks2018](https://user-images.githubusercontent.com/68392225/89133582-a9853c00-d4e2-11ea-8e8a-023a03e37d32.png)
 By refactoring the subroutine that searched and pulled all the stock data, we were able to decrease the time it took to search and pull the data.
 ## Summary
 By refactoring the script we were able to pull and sort thru the data by almost a second quicker.
 While the refactored code is faster, the time it took to refactor for only a few fractions of second was not worth the additional time it took to build.
+Refactoring code can be useful, it did make the script faster and smoother, but it can also be troublesome as well.
+In refactoring code, you could easily forget to change a varible or range and throw the whole project off, causing you to spend extra time fixing it.